25. Sam Harris: “Spirituality Is a Loaded Term.”

 But when you tested them in a specific way, it revealed that actually when you disconnect the two hemispheres, you're partitioning the person, the subject, and essentially creating two independent conscious subjects.

-And this can be revealed if you present a stimulus to one half of the visual field, so that let's say the left half of the visual field So you only see it with your left eye.
+And this can be revealed if you present a stimulus to one half of the visual field, so that let's say the left half of the visual field.
+So you only see it with your left eye.

+It would be the left half of each eye.
 The left visual field in each eye, that information gets sent to the right visual cortex.

 And in the absence of an intact corpus callosum that connects the two hemispheres, it stays there.